Clive07/Project_4_Retail_Dashboard/README.md

 The dashboard is not as mobile friendly as I would have liked it to be.

-The results able to be viewed...
+The results are able to be viewed...
 I believe it is what was asked but I could have gone further by expanding from just overall to yearly statistics too.
+The charts themselves as well could have done with more finetuning to make them easier to understand.
+One example of something like this would be to of added pull or explode attribute to the pie chart which would make it much easier to point out the most profitable hour, branch or region ect.

 The cleanup and manipulation sections could have been better.
-They do indeed work.. however it takes a considerably amount of time for the cleanup section to occur.
-I have narrowed it down to when I convert a petl table to a pandas dataframe.
-My solution to this is to see if it's possible to do everything with petl and then save as csv files instead of converting to a df before converting.
-Or perhaps instead flip it to see how possible it was to do everything using pandas only since it is a much faster package when compared to petl.
+They do indeed work.. however initially it would take over 3 hours due to me converting from etl table to a pandas dataframe.
+This was curved down to half this time thanks to instead saving from etl a csv file and them with pandas reading this file instead of converting.
+I do still believe I could have refined this even further by perhaps using pandas as much as possible instead of using petl.
+Petl is certainly useful but due to its slow nature it makes pandas more desirable.

 The graphs on the dashboard are indeed nice but due to my lack of knowledge using them I feel like they are lacking somewhat.
 It would have been quite nice as the user to request which chart the data will be presented as whilst also picking multiple counties or regions to compare against one another.
 Alas with time and other more pressing bugs and tweaks this was put on the back burner.

+I wasn't able to go as extensive with this data as I wanted to be.
+The brief only ever asked for overall and not yearly but I was initially attempting to give these finer results.
+However I think I bit off more than I could chew attempting to get all of this data at once.
+Instead I should have focused on the minimum and then looked to see how more specific with the results I could go.

 ### Lessons Learnt